On August 14, 2015, Matt Kemp became the first San Diego Padres player to hit for the cycle, knocking one rare feat off

 The Padres had been in that position before.
 The team had said it had been one hit shy of the cycle 361 times, and on those occasions, 258 of them fell a triple short.
 But Kemp completed the cycle by driving Justin Miller’s 1-0 slider deep to center.
 It took an odd bounce off the top of the wall, and Kemp hustled into third with a stand-up triple.

-It was the 309th cycle in major league history but the first in Padres history (Wil Myers added a second in 2017).
+It was the 309th cycle in major league history but the first in Padres history (Wil Myers added a second in 2017 and Jake Cronenworth followed in 2021).
 Kemp’s feat left the Miami Marlins as the only team void of a cycle.